Phrey001/dataquest_projects/README.md

   - Use Matplotlib built-in styles — eg. FiveThirtyEight style.
   - Demonstrated rolling mean (ie. moving average) computation in python pandas library.

+6) Data Cleaning And Analysis: Clean And Analyse Employee Exit Surveys
+- Example skills:
+    - Explore the data and figure out how to prepare it for analysis
+    - Correct some of the missing values
+    - Drop any data not needed for our analysis
+    - Rename our columns
+    - Verify the quality of data
+    - Create new columns (eg. feature engineering)
+    - Combine the data
+    - Handle the missing values in other column
+    - Aggregate the data
+    - Example tools for data cleaning:
+      - apply(), map(), applymap(), fillna(), dropna(), drop(), melt(), concat(), merge()

+7) Data Cleaning Project Walkthrough 1: Analysing NYC High School Data
+- Example skills:
+    - Investigation into relationships between demographics and SAT scores.
+    - Combined multiple datasets into a single, clean pandas dataframe using various joins technique (eg. df.merge(), left joins and inner joins)
+    - Performed various data cleaning techniques to prepare data before proceed with analysis.
+    - Identified correlations based on combinations of statistical computation and charting with scatterplot and line of best fit.
+    - Performed desktop research to suggest potential explanations on identified correlations/trends.

+8) Data Cleaning Project Walkthrough 2: Star Wars Survey
+- Example skills:
+    - Exploring and cleaning the data.
+    - High level analysis, followed by analysis by segmentation for more granular insights.

-6) SQL Fundamentals: Analysing CIA FactBook Data Using SQL
+9) SQL Fundamentals: Analysing CIA FactBook Data Using SQL
 - Example SQL skills:
   - Connect Jupyter Notebook to our database file to run SQL codes with Python libraries sqlite3.
   - Summary Statistics
   - Subqueries

-7) Intermediate SQL For Data Analysis: Answering Business Questions Using SQL
+10) Intermediate SQL For Data Analysis: Answering Business Questions Using SQL
 - Example SQL skills:
   - Subqueries
   - Multiple joins (to filter columns)
   - Set operations (example of set operations UNION, INTERSECT, EXCEPT to filter rows)
   - Aggregate functions

+11) Data Analysis In Business: Popular Data Science Questions
+- Example skills:
+    - Explored the business context in which data science happens.

-8) Statistics Fundamentals: Investigating Fandango Movie Ratings
+12) Statistics Fundamentals: Investigating Fandango Movie Ratings
 - Steps in project / Example skills:
   - Started by exploring and define project objectives based on background context
   - Clean and transform data as needed, redefine project projectives if needed based on data suitability